adrien-gide/Detect_Code_Clone/README.md

 The term code clone refer to the duplicated code in a source code file.
 Its detection can lead to debug, to refactoring.
 It can be also used in order to avoid plagiarism or copyright violation.

 ## Context
 This project was a part of an intership I've made during Summer 2019, in AIST Kansai.
 The purpose of this subject was to create a tool in order to detect the duplicated code in a source code.
 The first step was to detect the exact matching pairs.
 The structure I'm using is a suffix tree, a compressed suffix tree.
-The algorithm i have implemented is drawn from [an lecture note][drop] (p.
+The algorithm I have implemented is drawn from [a lecture note][drop] (p.
 18-20) who introduce and explain the role of suffix trees in matching pairs detection.

 ## Requirements